aspose-words/Aspose.Words-API-References/english/net/aspose.words.reporting/_index.md

 ---
 title: Aspose.Words.Reporting
 second_title: Aspose.Words for .NET API Reference
-description: This namespace contains classes of the Aspose.Words new reporting engine that supports report templates marked up with a language based on the LINQ Method Syntax in C#
+description: This namespace contains classes of the Aspose.Words new reporting engine that supports report templates marked up with a language based on the LINQ Method Syntax in C#.
 type: docs
 weight: 210
 url: /net/aspose.words.reporting/